 It will make more sense as you read on.

-We will have a brief look at each type:
+We will have a brief look at each type, and how it is driving traffic:

 This is where you generate traffic by spending money, so that's paid ads of any sort.
 That's google, bing, Facebook, Linkedin, Instagram, etc advertising.